 - True Leaf Medicine, a company in Vernon, British Columbia, that makes hemp-oil treatments for animals under the name True Leaf Pet, tripled its production line in 2017 and plans to expand hemp offerings in the U.S. through pet-food stores.

-We offer CBD Manufacturing Business Plan Template which includes a fully-functioning financial model for Excel and other spreadsheet programs and “70% ready to go” Word business plan template.
+We offer Hemp Nursery Business Plan Template, CBD Manufacturing Business Plan Template and CBD Cultivation + Manufacturing Business Plan Template, which include a fully-functioning financial model for Excel and other spreadsheet programs and “70% ready to go” Word business plan template.
 The model uses a mix of assumptions to estimate production, all revenue and cost line-items monthly over a flexible seven year period, and then sums the monthly results into years for an easy view into the various time periods.